 6 October 2015

 A number of confirmations have been announced for Afternoon of a Faun, and Ryoichi Hirano will dance in Viscera.

 Controversial at its premiere, this dreamlike story of unfulfilled desire has seduced several great artists over the past century.

 Afternoon of a Faun is a ballet made by Jerome Robbins, subsequently ballet master of New York City Ballet, to Debussy's Prélude à l'après-midi d'un faune.
-The premiere took place May 14, 1953 at City Center of Music and Drama, New York, with scenery and lighting by Jean Rosenthal and costumes by Irene Sharaff.
+The premiere took place on 14 May 1953 at City Center of Music and Drama, New York, with scenery and lighting by Jean Rosenthal and costumes by Irene Sharaff.
 Note: Tanaquil LeClercq's costume was not by Irene Sharaff.
 It was made for her by her mother, Edith Le Clercq.
-Robbin's setting differs from the original version by Vaslav Nijinsky by placing the danseur in a ballet studio (a three wall set) lounging on the floor.
+Robbin's setting differs from the original version by Vaslav Nijinsky by placing the danseur in a ballet studio (a three wall set), lounging on the floor.
 A ballerina enters and they dance facing the audience as though looking into the mirrored wall of the studio.
-He kisses his partner on the cheek, and she bourrées out of the studio and off-stage.
+He kisses his partner on the cheek and she bourrées out of the studio and off-stage.
 He returns to his initial supine position.